accoffin12/streaming-07-FinalMTA/README.md

                     f'{subway_data["longitude"]},'
                     f'{subway_data["Georeference"]}')
 ```
 Once each line is unpickled, then the data is written to a CSV.
-The process to write the data to a CSV file is a little more complex in this case and requried the use of DictWriter and the addition of writing "column_headers".
+The process is a little more complex in this case and requires the use of DictWriter, and the addition of writing "column_headers".
 ```
 # Write the filtered data into a new file
     with open ('Data_MTA_LineQ.csv', 'a', newline='') as file: